gderossilive/remote-mcp-function-python/README.md

    ```shell
    pip install -r requirements.txt
    ```

+   The following Azure SDK packages are included for the infrastructure analysis tools:
+   - `azure-identity` - For Azure authentication
+   - `azure-mgmt-resourcegraph` - For querying Azure Resource Graph
+   - `azure-monitor-query` - For Log Analytics queries
+   - `pandas` - For data processing
+   - `python-dateutil` - For date/time handling

 >**Note** it is a best practice to create a Virtual Environment before doing the `pip install` to avoid dependency issues/collisions, or if you are running in CodeSpaces.
 See [Python Environments in VS Code](https://code.visualstudio.com/docs/python/environments#_creating-environments) for more information.